 - and everything which can take a click.

 Note, that you can click outside of anchor areas.
 They indicate when, not where the click appears.

 If you record an anchor area, which is planned to change, the test will break.
 Examples for changing content are:

 - Product of the day

-Do not record areas which contains the above.
+Do not record areas which contain something from above.